 1.1 Executive Summary

-This supplementary planning document (SPD), which was originally adopted on 13th April 2022 (and implemented on 20th April 2022) was updated in April 2025 to take account of a number of changes including the publication of the December 2024 NPPF, to address the difficulties that the Council is finding in getting Registered Providers for its affordable housing units and the need to simplify the ‘payments in lieu’ system, so that it is more transparent to use for both officers and applicants, and the necessity to add some additional wording to the SPD relating to First Homes, to replace the Interim Policy Statement, which it is proposed to be revoked, together with a couple of other minor updates.
+This supplementary planning document (SPD), which was originally adopted on 13th April 2022 (and implemented on 20th April 2022) was updated to take account of a number of changes including the publication of the December 2024 NPPF, to address the difficulties that developers say that they are having in selling to registered providers for its affordable housing units and the need to simplify the calculation for off-site provision (also known as ‘payments in lieu’ or commuted sums) if it is not possible to provide the affordable housing on site, so that it is more transparent to use for both officers and applicants, and the necessity to add some additional wording to the SPD relating to First Homes, to replace the Interim Policy Statement, which it is proposed to be revoked, together with a couple of other minor updates.

 The SPD focuses on affordable housing in Runnymede and helps to implement the Council’s Local Plan policies for affordable housing particularly Policy SL20: Affordable Housing and Policy SL19: Housing Mix and Size Requirements.
 This SPD contains four distinct sections: part one sets out the policy context at both a national and local level; part two provides details as to how affordable housing will be delivered in the Borough; part three considers viability; and part four provides additional information about planning obligations for affordable housing schemes.